karlhulme/dsengi/README.md

 ## Partition key

-Most documents will require a partition key so that the database nows how to shard the data.
+Most documents will require a partition key so that the database knows how to shard the data.
 Alternatively, you can specify single-partition collections.
 These collections will be stored (by default) using the __central_ partition key.
 This may simplify access but be aware that this collection will be subject